SpiritSeal/procdesign-lab-agent/README.md

 [/2]

 (while true)

-This stage has multiple different options

 [3]
+This stage has multiple different options depending on what you put as ```option

     ```edit
     ./name_of_file_to_edit
     Full file with modifications (rest of file)